Fire in your home can cause devastation and loss of life.

 - Check for fire hazards in your home and either remove them or be aware of them.

-- Carry out a ‘last thing at night routine’ every night, such as close all interior doors and unplug electrical items.
+- Carry out a ‘last thing at night routine’ every night, such as closing all interior doors and unplugging electrical items.

 Fire escape plan